tsackton/taelgar/Gazetteer/West Coast/Chardonian Empire/Chardonian Empire.md

 # The Chardonian Empire
 >[!info]+ Information
 > A realm in the [[West Coast Region]]

+%%needs tons of work, mostly can't pull from existing notes%%

 %%% Some notes from GDrive, may be old/wrong
 #### Chardon